kat-lego/kat-lego.github.io/content/post/$1-dotnet-nvim.md

 This should print the text 'We are dotnetting' when you run `:Dotnet` after reloading nvim.

-To actually run the `dotnet` command we will add a helper function for running commands to the command line.
+To run the `dotnet` command we will add a helper function for running commands to the command line.
 ```lua
 -- Helper function to run shell commands and capture output